MIRCHUKDV/chatgpt_telegram_bot/README.md

 ```bash
 docker pull maindian/meowgpt:office
 ```
-- if there some changes in env files: check it actual and read hint file on linux VM
+- if there are some changes in env files: check they are actual and read hint file on linux VM
 - Building container based on images from DockerHub (described in yml-file): on current VM (and check notes file on linux VM):
 ```bash